-Perlite, while not necessarily a growing medium on its own, is an essential mineral mixed with many potting soils.
-It is the small white particles you see in most potting soils, and many are unaware of exactly why we use it in the garden.
+Perlite is an essential mineral mixed with many potting soils.
+Perlite is not really a growing medium on its own.
+It is the small white particles you see in most potting soils.
+Many are unaware of exactly why we use it in the garden.

 Why is perlite in potting soil?